DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	- Class > Order > Family > Genus > Species
 ## [[natural selection]]
 - ![Lecture_07.pdf](../assets/Lecture_07_1631394632776_0.pdf)
-- What two inferences make up the basis of Darwin's
+- What two inferences make up the basis of Darwin's theory of [[natural selection]]?
+	- Observation 1.
+Populations show heritable variation
+	- Observation 2.
+All species have the potential for exponenetial growth.
+But the environment usually connot support this; manhy individuals fail to reproduce.
+	- Inference 1.
+Some variants are favored over others by nature -
 - What are the three main components in Darwin-Wallace [[natural selection]]? collapsed:: true
 	- Variation in traits